heidenreich/theironyard.github.io/source/academy/faq/index.markdown

 - [What do employers say about students they’ve hired?](#employer-feedback)
 - [What do students say about your classes?](#student-feedback)

-Didn't see what you were lookin for?
+Didn't see what you were looking for?
 [Send us an email](mailto:academy@theironyard.com?subject=The FAQ didn't answer my question) and we'd be happy to answer your question.

 ---